PawseySC/using-nimbus/_episodes/04-launch-an-instance.md

 >
 > The key pair provides secure access to your instance.
 When selected for an instance, the public key is installed during creation of the instance, thereby ensuring access is only given when you have the corresponding private key.
 >
-> *Note: If you select a key pair for which you do not have, or have lost, the private key, it is not possible to gain access to the instance.*
+> *Note: If you select a key pair for which you do not have, or have lost, the private key, it is not possible to gain access to the instance.
+Your only option is to delete the instance, create a new key pair, and begin again.*
 >
 ><kbd><img src="{{ page.root }}/fig/Instance_keypairs.png" /></kbd><br><br>
 >
 >
 > ### 8.
 Launch instance
-> Having completed your selection of instance preferences, click the __Launch Instance__ buton.
+> Having completed your selection of instance preferences, click the __Launch Instance__ button.
 The launch window will close, and you should see a new instance show up in your instances panel (probably the only item you see listed).
 You will see it change state as it starts up.
 >
 ><kbd><img src="{{ page.root }}/fig/Launch_instance_click.png" /></kbd><br>
 >